ILLIXR/ILLIXR/plugins/ada/README.md

 # (Optional) Stop ntpd if it's running
 sudo systemctl stop ntp.service

+# Make sure on the server side edit your /etc/ntp.conf and add
+allow ip_of_your_other_device

 # Sync clock with the reference device
 sudo ntpdate <other_device_ip>
 ```